From the Director

 Bethany Walmsley (formerly Bethany Higgins)

-Senate bill 483 was passed by the Oregon Legislature in 2013 as an innovative approach to medical liability reform.
-The bill creates a confidential, voluntary program that promotes a structured process for healthcare providers and patients to notify, discuss, and (if necessary) mediate serious adverse events as an alternative to litigation.
+This spring, the Oregon Legislature passed Senate Bill 483 creating Early Discussion and Resolution—an innovative approach to medical liability reform.
+Early Discussion and Resolution is a confidential, voluntary and structured process for healthcare providers and patients to notify, discuss, and (if necessary) mediate serious adverse events as an alternative to litigation.

 The Commission’s Oregon Adverse Event Disclosure Guide was featured in the February issue of Health Affairs.
 The GrantWatch column addresses patient engagement, patient safety, and quality of care and highlights work done by the Commission to publish a resource to help providers better understand the purpose of disclosure and to develop and improve their disclosure programs.